tharmathuraisumanthadam/react-pan-zoom/README.md

-# React Panfds & Z2oom
+# Re2act Panfds & Z2oom

 A simple pan and zoom for canvas like elements in react.